 Yet another area of bereavement research and theory that proved to be germane in our analysis concerned the idea of maintaining a connection to the deceased child.
-There was, for many years, a debate in the grief literature as to whether the grieving person should strive to "let go" of the bonds to the deceased.
-After the seminal work of Klass, and Riches and Dawson (Klass, 1993, 1997, 2006; Riches & Dawson, 1996a, 1996b), however, it is now recognized that continuing bonds to their deceased child is an important element of coping with their grief.
-Similarly, Neimeyer et al. discuss the importance of reorganizing bonds to the deceased in their 2006 article on meaning reconstruction in adults (Neimeyer et al., 2006).
-Recent research by Barerra et al. (2009) and Darbyshire et al. (2013), moreover, suggests that one of the main stressors in coping for bereaved parents is the potential for a loss of connection to their child.
-In the present study, the parents we interviewed all mentioned, in some way, the importance of continuing a bond to their deceased child, which is consistent with the results reported in a 2011 article by Foster et al. Moreover, many forms of support that parents perceived as helpful were felt to be so because they afforded a means of maintaining this connection.
-One example of this is the follow-up phone calls from HCPs; although the rationale for these calls is to allow the HCPs to evaluate the parents' needs, these calls were often perceived by the parents as a chance to maintain a connection to their child by talking with someone who had known him or her.
+There was, for many years, a debate in the grief literature as to whether the grieving person should strive to 'let go' of bonds to the deceased.
+After the seminal work of Klass, and Riches and Dawson (Klass, 1993; Klass, 1997; Klass, 2006; Riches & Dawson, 1996a; Riches & Dawson, 1996b), however, it is now recognized that continuing bonds to their deceased child is an important element of coping with their grief.
+Similarly, Neimeyer, Baldwin and Gillies discuss the importance of reorganizing bonds to the deceased in their 2006 article on meaning reconstruction in adults (Neimeyer, Baldwin & Gillies, 2006).
+Recent research by Barerra (2009) and Darbyshire (2013), moreover, suggests that one of main stressors in coping for bereaved parents is the potential for a loss of connection to their child.
+In the present study, the parents we interviewed all mentioned, in some way, the importance of continuing a bond to their deceased child, which is consistent with the results reported in a 2011 article by Foster et al. Moreover, many forms of support these parents perceived as helpful in their coping were felt to be so precisely because they afforded a means of maintaining this connection.
+One example of this is the follow-up phone calls from HCPs; while the rationale for these calls is to allow the HCPs to evaluate the parents' needs, these calls were often perceived by the parents as a chance to maintain a connection to their child by talking with someone who had known him or her.
 This finding, which has analogues in research by Darbyshire et al. (2013) specifically examining follow-up calls, provides insight into why certain bereavement follow-up practices are important in helping parents cope.